ThomasKobba/ThomasKobba/README.md

-# 👋 Hi, I'm Thomas Kona Conteh!
+# 👋 Hi, I'm Thomas Kobba Conteh!

 I'm a passionate Web Developer focused on creating beautiful and functional websites and apps.